 A different approach toward teaching where a more individualized program is set up with the larger group (class).
 Students become aware of the basic movements of the body in relation to time, space and force at their own rate according to ability level.

 PETC 356 Gymnastics

-This course enables students to develop proficiency in performing, spotting, and analyzing skills both on apparatus and floor.
+This course enables students to develop proficiency in performing, spotting, and analyzing skills on apparatus.
 Prerequisite: PEAK 164

 PETC 357 Team Handball/Speedball